jessicarush/javascript-notes/prototypes.md

 // The Great Escape
 ```

-Now let's rewrite them to become methods of the prototypr object `String`:
+Now let's rewrite them to become methods of the prototype object `String`:

 ```javascript
 String.prototype.capitalFirstLetter = function () {